alexandra-zaharia/CoMetGeNe/README.md

 ### Note regarding directory structure

 In order to perform trail grouping, the metabolic pathway maps of all species in the data set need to be stored in KGML format in a single directory with subdirectories for every species.
-The subdirectories names need to be the three- or four-letter KEGG codes for the species in question.
+The subdirectory names need to be the three- or four-letter KEGG codes for the species in question.
 For example, a correct directory structure can look like this:

 ```
 data/bsu/path_aae00010.kgml, path_aae00020.kgml, ...